Wldcmzy/Mine-Sweeper-MultiPlayer/README_en.md

 ## Explain

 1. Our ECS has low bandwidth，so we need to take method that occupy low bandwidth to achieve this game.
-2. IP address of our server exposed at the public network is not we want, and player can only get an account by using Invitation code.
+2. IP address of our server exposed at the public network is not we want.
+Player can only get an account by using Invitation code.
-3. Website has low security，please not attack us by SQL injection or any other methods.
+3. Website has low security，please don't attack us by SQL injection or any other methods.
-4. HTML code takes high percentage because almost JavaScript and Css code were writen at HTML file.
+4. HTML code takes high percentage because almost JavaScript and Css code were written at HTML file.

 ## Developer